Vietnam.vn - Nền tảng quảng bá Việt Nam

 Straws have long been a familiar item in modern life.
 Straws come in many colors, shapes, and sizes, but most are designed with one end cut flat and the other end tapered.

 But with drinks containing tapioca pearls and other toppings that sink to the bottom, we will always be given a straw with a pointed tip.
-The reason is that the pointed tip on the straw is actually designed so that we can easily suck up both the water and tapioca pearls and toppings in the cup without using supporting tools such as spoons, forks, and without having to tear off the film covering the surface of the cup.
+The reason is because the pointed tip on the straw is actually designed so that we can easily suck up both the water and tapioca pearls and toppings in the cup without using supporting tools such as spoons, forks, and without having to tear off the film covering the surface of the cup.

 Specifically, the beveled tip has been calculated to have a cross-section suitable for the size of tapioca pearls or other hard toppings.

-Sharpening the tip of the straw will help tapioca pearls or toppings that have sunk to the bottom to pass through that gap more easily without having to lift the straw up when using it.
+Sharpening the tip of the straw will help the tapioca pearls or toppings that have sunk to the bottom to pass through that gap more easily without having to lift the straw up when using it.

 An Nguyen